tfstack/.github/README.md

 # .github

-Organization-wide configs and resources for StackSmiths, including profile README and templates
+Organization-wide configs and resources for TF Stack, including profile README and templates